EEPROM and STM32

 In this tutorial we will interface an I2C based EEPROM with our beloved STM32.
 To be particular, I am using AT24C256, which is a 256Kb Serial EEPROM utilizing an I2C (2-wire) serial interface.
 Since we are using I2C, so the code remains same across all the STM32 Devices that supports I2C.

 Also I will try to write a more generalized code, so that you can also use it for other EEPROMs that works on I2C.

-The code can now write the float values and the integer values to the Flash memory.
-Get the updated files from
+The code can now write the float values and the integer values to the EEPROM Flash memory.

 There is noting special here.
 Just make sure you enable the I2C